satocos135/animalfolktale-analysis/README.md

         + pca_animal.tsv
             + Relative frequency of motifs by animals for PCA
         + cooc_raw.tsv
-            + Result of co-occurent of animals without name-unifying
+            + Result of co-occurent analysis of animals without name-unifying
         + cooc_gephi.tsv
-            + Result of co-occurent frequency of animals after name-unifying for making network graph using Gephi
+            + Result of co-occurent analysis of animals after name-unifying for making network graph using Gephi
         + cooc_overall.gephi
             + Gephi file for drawing the overall co-occurrent network
         + cooc_filtered.gephi